Body, Thigh & Buttock Lift

 Lower body, buttock and thigh lifting procedures are used to elevate the lower body, buttocks and thighs while excising redundant tissues.
 Excess skin and fat are removed and the remaining tissues are tightened to produce a more attractive body contour.
 The skin laxity and poor tone may be related to the normal aging process and genetics, pregnancy, or significant weight loss.
 Frequently, patients who have lost large amounts of weight benefit greatly from these procedures.
 After you've done the hard work and shed the pounds, the skin frequently remains loose and excessive.
 No matter how hard you try, you can't alter your skin's elasticity.
 A body lift is the answer.
 Those who have suffered the effects of gravity or pregnancy may also enjoy the results of a lifting operation.

 The ideal candidate for a body lift is someone who has excessive, loose thigh skin along with sagging buttocks but is not obese.
 Usually, people who have lost a large amount of weight through either dieting and exercise or weight loss surgery, such as a gastric bypass, are excellent candidates for a lower body lift.
 It is not an ideal procedure for those who are presently obese.
 Although a significant amount of fat is removed during a body lift by means of liposuction and direct excision, it is more difficult to remove the necessary amount of skin in an obese patient because of the increased weight and stress on healing.
 Therefore, the ultimate aesthetic result is compromised and the risk of wound complications increases.
 The patient need not be thin before undergoing a body lift, but the operation must be individualized and carefully planned for each person to avoid a problem.
-A consultation with Dr. Vath or Dr. Wolfe at the Center for Cosmetic Surgery in Golden, Colorado can best help you determine if a body lift can benefit you.
+A consultation with Dr. Vath, Dr. Wolfe, or Dr. Steinwald at the Center for Cosmetic Surgery in Golden, Colorado can best help you determine if a body lift can benefit you.

 The excess skin and fat is removed at the hip level so as to hide the scars beneath your bikini or underwear.
 There are two types of body lifts.
 One entails a lifting of the buttocks and outer thighs tapering off into the inner thigh region.
 This is best performed on a patient who has minimal laxity of the abdomen or has already had an abdominoplasty.
 The second type involves combining the buttock and outer thigh lift with a tummy tuck.
 This is the more common approach since most people with laxity of the thighs and buttocks also have a loose abdomen.
 Once the redundant skin and fat is removed, the remaining tissues are tightened and sewn together.